 NOTE 2: Multiple entries can include the same subscriber identifier and credentials.

+If there are no credentials in an entry of the "list of subscriber data":

+a) if there is a subscriber identifier in the form of a SUPI containing a network-specific identifier in the "list of subscriber data" for the SNPN and the MS has a valid USIM which contains a network-specific identifier matching the network-specific identifier in the "list of subscriber data" for the SNPN, the MS shall use the credentials stored in the USIM to access the SNPN; or

+b) otherwise, the MS shall use the credentials stored in the USIM which contains an IMSI whose MCC and MNC match the MCC and MNC in the SNPN identity for the SNPN in the "list of subscriber data" to access the SNPN.

+NOTE 3: Handling of the case when the MS has more than one valid USIM with an IMSI whose MCC and MNC match the MCC and MNC in the SNPN identity for the SNPN in the "list of subscriber data" is up to MS implementation.

 The MS shall maintain a list of "temporarily forbidden SNPNs" and a list of "permanently forbidden SNPNs" in the ME.
 Each entry of those lists consists of an SNPN identity.

 The MS shall add an SNPN to the list of "temporarily forbidden SNPNs" and start an MS implementation specific timer not shorter than 60 minutes, if a message with cause value #74 "Temporarily not authorized for this SNPN" (see 3GPP TS 24.501 [64]) is received by the MS in response to an LR request from the SNPN and: